 Careers in Computer Science

-One of today’s most popular and lucrative fields of study amongst international students is the computer science field.
+One of today’s most popular and lucrative fields of study amongst international students is the field of computer science.
 In fact, computer science is the third most popular area of study for international students coming to the United States.
 While the reasons for this are many, the exceptional prospects for careers in computer science play a key role in drawing students to the field.
 Aside from being one of the best funded and most internationally renowned fields of study within US academics, careers in computer science are among the most in-demand, lucrative, and stable options for today’s college graduates.

 Careers in Computer Science